 The investigation phase is when students seek out information to help them better understand the topic.
 They may come up with more questions or find a direction to take their research in during this phase.

-is when they begin to bring all of the information together to see what they now know and layout their organization for their inquiry project.
+Construct is when they begin to bring all of the information together to see what they now know and layout their organization for their inquiry project.

 Then they are ready for the express phase, where they are able to share what they have learned with others and use the information.